What does the status next to a dog’s name mean on their posting on the website or Facebook mean?

 We will consider adopting out-of-state, depending on the dog.
 Anyone who wishes to adopt from out-of-state must be willing to meet the requirements of the COSIR out-of-state adoption policy.

 There may be a Shiba rescue closer to you.
-Please visit National Shiba Club of America.org to find a list of Shiba rescues across the US and Canada.
+Please see our list of Other Shiba Rescues to find a list of Shiba rescues across the US and Canada.